-Prior to joining TAC, Ms. Simons was Health Program Director at the Institute for Innovation and Implementation at the University of Maryland-Baltimore School of Social Work.
-As part of core leadership for the National Technical Assistance Network for Children’s Behavioral Health (TA Network), she co-led a national quality collaborative to improve the use of psychotropic medication with youth in residential care settings, and developed and led the TA Network’s Mobile Response and Stabilization Services peer curriculum.
-Ms. Simons was primary consultant/coach to Substance Abuse and Mental Health Administration (SAMHSA) Children’s Mental Health Initiative System of Care grantee sites in multiple states.
-Before joining the University of Maryland, Ms. Simons oversaw a multi-year, multi-state quality collaborative, funded by the Centers for Medicare and Medicaid Services through the Center for Health Care Strategies (CHCS); this initiative focused on improving cost, quality, and coordination of services and supports for children, youth, and young adults with serious behavioral health challenges and their families.
-Prior to her work with CHCS, Ms. Simons was part of the Medicaid leadership team responsible for redesigning the behavioral health services for children and youth in Massachusetts in response to the Rosie D. EPSDT lawsuit.
-Ms. Simons began her career as a clinician serving multi-system-involved children, youth, and their families.
+Ms. Simons was previously Health Program Director at the Institute for Innovation and Implementation, University of Maryland-Baltimore School of Social Work.
+As a core leader in the National Technical Assistance Network for Children’s Behavioral Health, she established the Mobile Response & Stabilization Services (MRSS) peer curriculum, now a nationally recognized best practice, and co-led a national quality collaborative on psychotropic medication use for youth in residential care.
+She also served as a primary consultant to U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) Children’s Mental Health Initiative grantees in multiple states.
+Earlier, Ms. Simons led a multi-state quality collaborative funded by the Centers for Medicare and Medicaid Services (CMS) through the Center for Health Care Strategies, focused on improving services and supports for youth with serious behavioral health challenges.
+Ms. Simons was part of the Medicaid leadership team that redesigned behavioral health services for children and youth in Massachusetts in response to the Rosie D. EPSDT lawsuit, and started her career as a clinician working with multi-system-involved children, youth, and their families.

 Recent Publications